serkor1/SLmetrics/README.md

 ### :books: Classification

-Now we recode the iris dataset into a binary problem (“virginica” vs. “others”) and fit a logistic regression.
-Then we generate predicted classes, compute the confusion matrix, and calculate ROC metrics.
+Now we recode the `iris` dataset into a binary problem (“virginica” vs. “others”) and fit a logistic regression.
+Then we generate predicted classes, compute the confusion matrix and summarize it.

 ``` r
 # 1) recode iris